 I’ve previously stated why the apocrypha books are not part of the Bible.
-Here, I will be responding to some arguments I’ve got from Catholics defending these false books.
+Here, I will be responding to some arguments from Catholics defending these spurious books.

-Catholic: “The apocrypha books were part of the Septuagint (Greek translation of the OT) which Jesus Christ Himself and the Greek-speaking Alexandrian Jews used.”
+Catholic: “The apocrypha books were part of the Septuagint (Greek translation of the OT) which Jesus Christ Himself and the Greek-speaking Jews in Alexandria (Egypt) used.”

 Historian, Josephus Flavius also stated:

-Zechariah was mentioned last because this was how the Hebrew canon was arranged.
+Zechariah was mentioned last because that was in accordance with the arrangement of the Hebrew canon.
 Chronologically, Urijah was put to death two centuries after Zechariah’s murder (Lk 11:50-51, 2Chr 24:20-21).

 Catholic: “The same books we have in our Bible were declared in provincial councils in Hippo (393) and reaffirmed at council of Carthage (397).”